In 2016 the Collins Dictionary unveiled its words of the year. Alongside Trumpism and Brexit was sharenting.

 Sharing a few photos on social media seems fairly harmless, but documenting every stage of their life can be incredibly tedious for your followers and can have more serious consequences, which you can check out below.

 For more advice and tips about keeping your children safe online visit Internet Matters, a not-for-profit organisation dedicated to e-safety.
+All BT Broadband customers can activate Parental Controls to help keep them safe online.

 What are the dangers of sharenting?